intel/ehsm/sdk/rust/README.md

 - get_secret_value
 - restore_secret

-### Start eHSM-KMS service
+## Start eHSM-KMS service
+Notes: it need to run on a sgx capable machine.

 ```
 # start ehsm-kms on a single machine without remote attestation
 ./run_with_single.sh
 ```

-Or you can build and run ehsm-kms with docker-compose:
+or you can build and run ehsm-kms with docker-compose:
 ```
 # Download the ehsm code from github
 git clone --recursive https://github.com/intel/ehsm.git ehsm && cd ehsm